 - Our Vision as the Program Progresses

-- Meet the Maine 4-H Agricultural Ambassadors Team
+- Meet the Maine 4-H Agricultural Leadership Team

-These opportunities will begin with a creation of an online learning community cohort and will also include in-person experiences across the state and on the UMaine Campus.
+These opportunities will begin with a creation of an online learning community cohort and will also include in-person experiences on the UMaine Campus.
 This program will provide youth with an opportunity to connect to local agriculture and identify their role in the Maine Food System.

 With the shrinking formal agricultural programs being offered to high school youth, a need is not being met.
 Students who have even just a small desire to explore agriculture and what it means to them are missing out on potential ways to grow their spark.